rust-lang/nomicon/src/checked-uninit.md

 ```

 This is based off of a basic branch analysis: every branch must assign a value
 to `x` before it is first used.
+For short, we also say that "`x` is init" or
+"`x` is uninit".

 Interestingly, Rust doesn't require the variable
 to be mutable to perform a delayed initialization if every branch assigns
 exactly once.
 However the analysis does not take advantage of constant analysis
 or anything like that.
 So this compiles: